-More information can be found on the Ecocert website at: http://www.ecocert.com/en
+Certification is recognized in France and around the world.
+More information can be found on the Ecocert website at: www.ecocert.com/en

 UK | Soil Association

-The United Kingdom’s governing body for Organic Certification is called the Soil Association, and they helped develop and also commit to the COSMOS standards.
-The Soil Association has a website which clearly outlines steps to apply for certification, however the Association strongly urges candidates to contact them to discuss before moving forward.
-Certification may be obtained for single ingredient or multiple ingredient products.
+The UK’s primary organic certification body is the Soil Association, and they helped to develop and also certify to the COSMOS standards.
+The Soil Association has an excellent website which clearly outlines the steps required to apply for certification.

-For more information, see the Soil Association’s general website at http://www.soilassociation.org/
+For more information, see the Soil Association website: www.soilassociation.org/organic-living/beauty-wellbeing

 USA | USDA

-Other organic certification bodies exist within several countries around the world, such as BDIH for Germany, and Australian Organic within Australia.
-There are also several organic consumer-representing authorities, such as the Organic Consumers Association, OASIS, and NSF/ANSI.
+Other organic certification bodies exist around the world, such as BDIH for Germany, and Australia Certified Organic.

 We hope this guide is useful!